tc39/proposal-symbols-as-weakmap-keys/README.md

 See [earlier discussion](https://github.com/tc39/ecma262/issues/1194) on Symbols as WeakMap keys--it remains controversial and not currently supported.

 Some questions to discuss about Symbols as WeakMap keys:
 - Can registered symbols be used as WeakMap keys?
 Some TC39 delegates have argued strongly in either direction.
-We see both "allowing" and "disallowing" as acceptable otpions.
+We see both "allowing" and "disallowing" as acceptable options.
     - Allowing registered symbols doesn't seem so bad, since registered Symbols are analogous to Objects that are held alive for the lifetime of the Realm.
 In the context of a Realm that stays alive as long as there's JS running (e.g., on the Web, the Realm of a Worker), things like `Symbol.iterator` are analogous to primordials like `Object.prototype` and `Array.prototype`, and registered `Symbol.for()` symbols are analogous to properties of the global object, in terms of lifetime.
 Just because these will stay alive doesn't mean we disallow them as WeakMap keys.
     - Prohibiting registered symbols doesn't seem so bad, since it's already readily observable whether a Symbol is registered, and it's not very useful to include these as WeakMap keys.
 Therefore, it's hard to see what practical or consistency problems the prohibition would create, or why it would be surprising (if there's a meaningful error message).
 - We could support Symbols in WeakRefs and FinalizationRegistry, or not.
 It's not clear what the use cases are, but it would seem consistent with adding them as WeakMap keys.